Win the Week™ Retail Newsletter (July 13, 2024)

 General retail spending started to recover from its multi-week declines, with Amazon and Target seeing growth in the weekly spend and the average ticket prices.

 Notably, the weekly spend at Target nearly doubled that at Amazon, making the Red Bullseye brand the standout leader among big-name brands last week.
-Also crucial to point out is the fact that Amazon spending grew a week ahead of July Prime Day in 2024.
+Also crucial to point out is the fact that Amazon spending grew a week ahead of July Prime Day in 2024 (and that’s not necessarily the same as Amazon Big Deal days spending, as Facteus data reveals).

 Overall, here’s what happened with general retail spending over the past week: